 ABOUT

-Beverley-Jane Stewart is a narrative artist whose work explores immigration and the hidden challenges often masked by historical events.
-She reveals how the past shapes our understanding of today’s society, a theme central to her art.
+Beverley-Jane Stewart (Hon.
+B.Ed FRSA) is a narrative artist specialising in painting and printmaking.
+Using traditional methods mixed with experimental techniques.
+She concentrates on community changes and reveals how history shapes our understanding of today’s society, a theme central to her art.
 Her grandparents arrived in Britain from Romania and Poland in the early 1900s.
 Though second-generation British, Stewart embraced both British values and her Jewish-European heritage.
 Her early work, including British Jewish Life and The Romanian Story, focused on ethnicity, but her interests expanded to shared experiences across communities.

 “We all are part of our own history, and the foundations of the past moulds the present.”